 Top 9 Traditional Chinese Clothing/Dresses

-Written by Apple Updated Mar.
-2, 2023
+Written by Matteo Updated Jan.
+20, 2023

 Chinese traditional clothing is famous for its luxurious styles.
-The top 9 most famous Chinese clothes include Cheongsam, Hanfu, Tang Suit, Zhongshan Suit, Shenyi. etc.
+The top 9 most famous Chinese clothes include Cheongsam, Hanfu, Tang Suit, Zhongshan Suit, and Shenyi. etc.

 It has been shaped by different dynastic traditions, and therefore, its characteristics in different dynasties can reflect the social background and culture at that time.